hashicorp/vault/website/source/docs/auth/aws.html.md

 automatic behavior during reboots.
 The backend will be updated if this needed metadata becomes available.

+The `allow_instance_migration` option is set per-AMI, and can also be specified in a role tag.
+Since role tags can only restrict behavior, if the option is set to `false` on the AMI, a value of `true` in the role tag takes effect; however, if the option is set to `true` on the AMI, a value set in the role tag has no effect.

 ### Disabling Reauthentication

 If in a given organization's architecture a client fetches a long-lived Vault